TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.36.md

 ---

-Even as it is written, For thy sake we are killed all the day long; We were accounted as sheep for the slaughter.
+Even as it is written, "For your sake we are killed all day long.
+We were accounted as sheep for the slaughter."